 Wills and trusts are legal documents allowing you to help loved ones and causes you care about.
 A trust could allow others to benefit from your assets long after you’ve passed away.
-Through a will after your death your assets can go to those you care most about, including charitable causes.
-Both documents allow you a degree to control over what happens to your assets and who will benefit from them.
+Through a will after your death, your assets can go to those you care most about, including charitable causes.
+Both documents allow you a degree to control what happens to your assets and who will benefit from them.

 A will is a signed written document in which a person (the testator) creates instructions for what’s to be done with his or her property after death.
 It needs to be signed by the testator and by two witnesses.
 If the testator is unable to physically sign his name he may direct another person to do so.
 Each witness must sign the will in the testator’s presence.

 - Direct how you want your property divided

 - Name the person you want to handle your estate (the executor or personal representative)

 - Reduce the expenses of administering your estate

 - Nominate a guardian for your minor children

 If you follow the requirements your will be valid until you revoke it, either by physical destruction or having a superseding will or written revocation created.
 Since your will doesn’t take effect until you die you can change or revoke it at any time during your life as long as you are mentally competent.

 If you don’t have a will a state statute dictates who will receive your property.
 Under Virginia law if you’re married, he or she will probably get your estate.
 If you have surviving children or their descendants who are not the children or their descendants of your surviving spouse, these children and the descendants of any deceased child divide two-thirds of your estate and your spouse takes the rest.

 If this isn’t how you want your estate to be distributed you need to execute a will.